nalmeida/static-11ty/README.md

 2. Generates a valid `sitemap.xml` automatically.
 3. Optional template system based on [Nunjucks](https://mozilla.github.io/nunjucks/).

+🧐 I know, 11ty is a super powerful tool and many things could be more sophsticated but, my intention with this project is to provide a useful development environment with minimal requirements and a easy to understand and use project structure.

 ## Basic development info

 ### `.eleventy.js` configuration file